waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Training for Giovanni (Level Cap: 55)
 - **Current Plan:** Travel to the western section of Seafoam Islands to train.
 The high-level wild Pokémon on floors B3F and B4F are ideal.
-- **Navigation Plan:** Fly to Fuchsia City, then travel south to Route 19.
-From Route 19, surf west to Route 20, which should lead to the correct (western) entrance of Seafoam Islands.
+- **Navigation Plan:** Fly to Cinnabar Island, then surf west to Route 20.
+The western entrance to Seafoam Islands is on this route.
+This is the correct path, the eastern sea routes do not connect.

 ## C. Overwatch System Feedback
 - **Agent Usage:** Leverage `team_composition_advisor_agent` and `training_spot_advisor_agent` more frequently.